benders5e/benders5e/airbender.md

 ### Airbending Forms
 At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
 With training, you are able to learn particular forms that combine martial arts and airbending to carry out more sophisticated attacks.

+You learn one form from the list at the end of this class description.
+The number of forms you know increases with level and is shown in the Airbender Table.

+Every time you take the Attack action on your turn, you have a certain amount of *chi* at your disposal (indicated by the "Chi per Attack" column of the class table).
+You can distribute your chi among basic bending attacks or regular bending (*cost: 1 chi*) and any forms you know (whose costs are indicated with their descriptions).

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>